Luccatag/ContactAgendaApi/README.md

 - FluentValidation integrated and enforced in controller actions
 - Dapper integration implemented and testable via dedicated controller
 - Code organized and follows clean architecture principles
+- **Frontend refactored to use component-based structure**
+  - Created modular components: AppHeader, ContactCard, ContactForm
+  - Organized components into layout/ and ui/ folders
+  - Implemented reusable ContactCard with inline editing and validation
+  - Added comprehensive code comments and documentation
+  - Responsive design for mobile and desktop
+- **Email and phone validation implemented**
+  - Client-side validation with regex patterns
+  - Server-side validation before API calls
+  - User-friendly error messages and real-time validation

 ## 🚧 Next Steps
 1. **Add unit/integration tests for backend**
    - Create a test project and add tests for Service, Repository (including JSON persistence), and Dapper endpoints.
-2. **Refactor frontend to use component-based structure**
+2. ~~**Refactor frontend to use component-based structure**~~ ✅ **COMPLETED**
-   - Modularize UI and views for maintainability.
+   - ~~Modularize UI and views for maintainability.~~
 3. **Use axios for all API calls in frontend**
    - Replace fetch with axios in Vue components for consistency and better error handling.
 4. **Implement Pinia for state management (optional)**